Tuesdays: June 22, 29; July 6, 13, 20, 27; August 3, 10

 1000 Books Before Kindergarten Challenge

-The library is a great place for school groups to visit and helps students build a connection to the community.
-Most field trips involve a story time, tour, bookmark craft activity, and if time allows, a scavenger hunt or topic specific tutorial upon request.
-Currently, due to COVID-19 public safety, masks are required to be worn by all patrons over the age of 5 years, unless medically unable to do so.
-Groups must be toured in groups of 10 or less, so classes may be split up to accommodate field trip activities.
+The library is a great place for school groups, youth groups, and summer camps to visit.
+At trip to the library helps students build a connection to the community, learn about resources available to them, and open a door to information discovery.
+Most field trips involve a story time, library tour, bookmark craft activity, and if time allows, a scavenger hunt or topic specific tutorial upon request.

-Please call 231-237-7350 to schedule your field trip so we can be prepared to give your students a memorable day that fits your curriculum.
+Please call 231-237-7350 to schedule your field trip so we can be prepared to give your students or campers a memorable day that fits your curriculum.